CodeLibrary/world/README.md

 # CodeLibrary / World

-List of countries and their associated data.
+PHP package as service for endpoint resource of countries and their associated data.

 ## Installation